kgaboriau/BattleShip/README.md

 <b>If I had more time: </b>
+- Look into libraries and frameworks available for JS
 - More focus on UI design (wanted to look into Vue.js)
 - Read more about Sass
 - Refactor to allow user input for player names